-First-year students who choose to live in WE-HCOL at Central Campus will likely choose from traditional doubles (one room for two people, two beds, two dressers, two desks, etc., and a common bathroom down the hall).
-First-year students who choose to live in University Heights can choose from four room types: Private doubles (one room for two people; two beds two dressers, two desks, etc., and an attached bathroom); .Private triple (one room for three people: Three beds, three dressers, three desks, and an attached bathroom); Suite doubles (two double rooms connected by a small common space and a shared bathroom); Suite triples (two triple rooms connected by a small common space and a shared bathroom).
-Room rates are published by UVM's ResLife.
+First-year students who choose to live in University Heights will be assigned to one of the following room types: Private double (one room for two people; two beds two dressers, two desks, etc., and an attached bathroom); Private single; Suite double (two double rooms connected by a small common space and a shared bathroom); Private triple (one room for three people; three beds, three dressers, three desks, etc., and an attached bathroom); Suite triple (two triple rooms connected by a small common space and a shared bathroom); Suite single.
+Room rates are published by UVM ResLife at the following website:

 Housing & room selection for transfer Honors College students

 Incoming Honors College students transferring from other institutions who are under 20 the first day of classes are required to live on campus for two semesters and will be contacted by Residential Life to complete a housing and meal plan contract.
 Transfer students over 20 are not required to live on campus or guaranteed housing and must fill out a housing request form located in myResLife to indicate they want on-campus housing.
 Students who are eligible for on-campus housing can request to live in University Heights North, and will be placed on a space-available basis.
 For more information on housing for transfer students, e-mail email@example.com.

 Honors College Housing Policies

 All Honors College students who live in Honors learning communities are subject to the good standing policies related to the Honors College academic and residential living/learning expectations.
 In order to qualify for the room selection process in an Honors learning community for an upcoming academic year, a student must:

 - Be in good academic standing: Have a 3.2 GPA (or be working closely with Honors College advisors to obtain a 3.2 GPA by the end of the semester).